se-sic/SPLConqueror/README.md

 ```
 all /home/username/exampleMeasurements.xml
 ```
+Note that you can also enter relative paths (relative to the provided a file).

 For this kind of files, two different formats are supported.
 The first one is a .csv format.